dharanUoA/mm805-project/README.md

 2. The above notebook will generate 2 new two files bin and json in hand-gesture-classifier of colab.
 Download those files.

-3. Put the above two files in one folder and place the folder in the below path of the web app project.
+3. Place the above two files in one folder and place the folder in the below path of the web app project.
    <br />
    [models](./Web-App-React/public/models/)